artv1/folder_checksums_calculator/README.md

     python folder_checksums_calculator.py checksums_list_for... .txt

-If you just run the program without any argument by: "python folder_checksums_calculator.py" the program will prompt you to enter the path to the folder for which you want to calculate sha1 for all files.
-In this field, you can also specify the path to the 'database' (list-file) to check the integrity of the files contained in it.
+If you just run the program without any argument by: "python folder_checksums_calculator.py" the program will prompt you to enter the path to the folder where you want to calculate checksums for all files.
+In this field, you can also specify the path to the 'database' to check the integrity of the files listed in it.

 ---
+A simple text file containing a list of files and their checksums is used as a database.
+This text file can also be opened and used from outside of this application.